coralproject/coralproject-site-2016/_products/3talk.md

 ## Join our community of Talk makers

-If you have ideas or suggestions, [you can add them to our community.](https://community.coralproject.net/c/the-coral-project/product-talk)
+Ways you can help:

+* Add your thoughts, experiences, feature requests [to our community](https://community.coralproject.net/c/the-coral-project/product-talk)
-We'll be releasing more detailed product documentation and technical details soon.
-Sign up to our newsletter below to receive news.
+* [Sign up to our newsletter](http://tinyletter.com/coralproject) to receive news of more detailed product documentation and technical details
+* Email [Jeff Nelson](mailto:jeff@mozillafoundation.org) if you'd like any help/direction
+* Watch this space

 ## View our other products: